dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/cloud-configuring-dbt-cloud/cloud-upgrading-dbt-versions.md

 ### How to run the latest version of dbt in Cloud

-To get started, read the next section to figure out if your project might be affected when upgrading to a newer version of dbt.
-This should help you identify what changes, if any, you'll need to make.

 #### Changes between minor versions of dbt that will affect your project

 Below we try to help you answer the question of whether a known breaking change between minor versions of dbt will affect your project.
 If you answer "yes" to any of the questions below, we recommend that you read the migration guides that we've put together for every dbt minor version release.

 :::info An Important Note on Packages

 If you use any packages from [dbt Hub]([https://hub.getdbt.com/](https://hub.getdbt.com/)), make sure you also upgrade to a version of the package that supports the dbt version you intend to upgrade to.
-You can see which dbt versions a package supports by checking on the `require-dbt-version:` in the package's dbt_project.yml file on Github.
+You can see which dbt versions a package supports by checking on the `require-dbt-version:` in the package's dbt_project.yml file on GitHub.

 As an example, dbt-utils version 0.7.1 supports dbt v0.20, and it will support v0.21 when it is released, as described in its [dbt_project.yml](https://github.com/dbt-labs/dbt-utils/blob/0.7.1/dbt_project.yml).